gtk-rs/gtk4-rs/book/src/installation.md

 # Installation

-In order to develop a `gtk-rs` app you basically need two things on your workstation:
+In order to develop a `gtk-rs` app, you basically need two things on your workstation:

 - the Rust toolchain, and
 - the GTK 4 library.